tradingbootcamp/arbor-summer-camp/src/content/branches/en/ai4e.md

   * Individual vs Collective
   * Raising the floor vs raising the ceiling
 * Collaboratively design new interfaces to improve human thinking

+*Nicholas Dupuis is a co-founder of [Mosaic Labs](https://mosaic-labs.org/), a non-profit developing AI-assisted epistemic tools.*